The2ndOne3/bolster-js/docs/docs-0.1.0.md

 ==================
 Bolster comes with a number of default dynamic styles, all of which have the '-bolster-' prefix.

+* **-bolster-abs-height** -- behaviors like height, but will set a width in absolute pixels when set to 'auto'.
+Useful for dynamic content.
+* **-bolster-abs-width** -- behaviors like width, but will set a width in absolute pixels when set to 'auto'.
+Useful for dynamic content.

 Custom Properties
 =================
 Bolster comes with an extend function that allows you to define your own custom dynamic styles.